Last Updated on

 Snow Mountain Ranch (Map)

 Columbine Lake Trail (Map) This fantastic and well-maintained hike takes you through the Indian Peaks wilderness.
-It’s a moderate hike, a gradual incline with a few scrambles, and the views are striking.
+It’s a moderate hike and will require a couple of hours of your time.
+A gradual incline with a few scrambles along the way will be rewarded with striking, high alpine views.

 Trail Ridge (Map) Trail Ridge Road is the name for Highway 34, which traverses Rocky Mountain National Park, a picturesque setting to not only see the leaves, but for an incredible wildlife experience during the yearly Elk Rut.
-(More info on the elks here!)
+(More info on the elk rut here!)

 Cottonwood Pass* (Map) A short drive from Hot Sulphur Springs, this is one of those routes you won’t soon forget.
-Deemed by many a “mountain wonderland,” this is the epitome of nature’s idyllic beauty.
+Deemed by many a “mountain wonderland,” this is the epitome of nature’s idyllic beauty and a wonderful driving route for those less mobile.

 Monarch Lake* (Map) The drive to the trailhead of Monarch Lake is incredibly scenic, running alongside the water through Grand Lake.
 You’ll love the feel of this well-maintained trail, with superb views of the trees changing all around you.